billthefarmer/buses/README.md

 Geographical GB bus times lookup app.

+## No longer working
+This app no longer works from tapping on the map due to an API change.
+This is not fixable.

 ### Non-free network services
 Unfortunately, this app had been tagged by F-Droid as promoting non-free network services.
 Actually, this app doesn't promote anything